dreamking60/d3-start-to-finish-leanpub/manuscript/04 Introduction to D3.md

 D3 has a powerful system for managing transitions.
 You can alter things such as the animation duration and the easing function (which lets you control how quickly things accelerate and decelerate).
 You can also add delays to each element in order to achieve staggered transitions.

 Transitions are very well implemented in D3 and its one of the features that stands D3 apart.
-We cover transitions in more detail later and use them in the Energy Explorer.
+We cover transitions in more detail later and use them in Energy Explorer.

 ### Summary

-Hopefully this section has given you a flavour of what D3 is and what it can do.
+Hopefully this chapter has given you a flavour of what D3 is and what it can do.
 One of the key takeaways is that D3 provides modules to help you build data visualisations.
 It doesn’t provide ready built charts – use a library such as Chart.js for that.

 This book covers a cross section of D3 functionality.
-It doesn’t cover everything, but it covers enough to get you started building your own custom charts.
+It doesn’t cover everything, but it covers enough to get you started building your own custom visualisations.

-## D3 version
+## D3 versions

 Since its inception in 2011, D3 has undergone a number of changes and at the time of writing is at version 7.
-This book uses **version 7** which was launched in June 2021.
+This book uses **version 7** which was launched in June 2021, but the content also applies to version 6.